swiiny/blockmetrics/README.md

 -   [x] Import SQL into the database
 -   [x] TODO : update database by removing account table, add action, first_action_at and last_action_at in blockchain_has_account table
 -   [ ] add TVL in blockchain table
+-   [ ] add metadata table and remove description from blockchain table

 ### Server